-J-1: Term and Renewal
+I-1: Term and Renewal

-This Agreement shall be in full force and effect as of January 1, 2013 and shall remain in effect to and including December 31, 2016 without any reopening date.
-This Agreement shall continue in full force and effect from year to year thereafter, unless one party or the other give notice, in writing, at least one hundred twenty (120) days prior to the expiration date of this Agreement of a desire to change, modify or terminate this Agreement.
-Princeton and the Union shall exchange copies of its entire proposals by September 1, 2016 unless an extension is agreed to by mutual consent.
+This Agreement shall be in full force and effect as of January 1, 2020 and shall remain in effect through December 31, 2023 without any reopening date.
+This Agreement shall continue in full force and effect from year to year thereafter, unless one party or the other give notice, in writing, at least one hundred and twenty (120) days prior to the expiration date of this Agreement of a desire to change, modify or terminate this Agreement.
+Princeton and the Union shall exchange copies of its their entire proposals by September 1, 2023 or such later date as may be agreed to by the parties.